Tanamo-Inc/bottom_navigation/README.md

 # Bottom Navigation

-A new Flutter application using bottom navigation.
+A new Flutter application using bottom navigation works on Android,IOS and Web.